ericgio/react-bootstrap-typeahead/docs/Upgrading.md

-# v1.0.0 Upgrade Guide
+# v1.x Upgrade Guide
-Version 1.0 has a few breaking changes, but upgrading should be relatively painless (I hope).
+Version 1.x has a few breaking changes, but upgrading should be relatively painless.

 ### Importing
 The main change affecting all users is that the typeahead is now a property of the module: